A New Era for Waste Transfer Notes: Why Waste Movers Need to Get Digital

 How Does It Work in Real Life?

-2. The driver captures a digital signature.
+• The driver captures a digital signature onsite

 Helping You Make the Switch

-At HaulTech, we know that change can feel like a hurdle, but it does not have to be.
-We have already helped hundreds of waste movers across the UK move from paper to digital, and our Transport Management System is built to make the process smooth, simple and stress-free.
+We have already helped hundreds of waste movers across the UK transition from paper to digital systems.
+Our Transport Management System is designed to make that transition smooth, simple, and stress-free.

 With our system, you can: